-Method one: Group your passwords by client
+Method 1: Group passwords by client

 This one is straightforward: every time you sign a new client, you’ll create a new group for that client in TeamPassword.
 You can add your whole client services team to that group in TeamPassword, or only add the people assigned to that client account – whatever works best for your agency.
 As with all of the methods covered in this post, you should also have groups for your internal passwords, just like any small business.

 When it works: This approach works well for clients who are particularly sensitive to who has access to their accounts.
-For example, if you have to create a “silo” to manage a client who competes with another client, structuring your passwords this way ensures that Pepsi’s Twitter manager can’t log in and sabotage Coke’s account.
+For example, if you have to create a “silo” to manage a client who competes with another client, structuring your passwords this way ensures that Pepsi’s Twitter manager can’t login and sabotage Coke’s account.

 Method 2: Group your passwords by internal team

 If you have teams of employees that work together to service client accounts, and those employees don’t bounce around from team to team often, this method could be right for you.
 You can just set up your password groups once, and add new client information as it comes in.

 When it works: If you have large client accounts, and many employees from your team service each account, this will cut down on the time it takes to organize your passwords.

 When it’s not great: If every client has a different, intermingled mix of team members, this method will become complicated to manage.